-In 1675 a Bristol ship, the Bristol Merchant, sailed for Smyrna in Turkey, laden with goods intended for trading.
+In 1675 a Bristol ship, the Bristol Merchant, sailed for Smyrna in Turkey laden with goods intended for trading.
 The ship and its crew never returned.
-Discover more about this ill-fated voyage and the dangers faced by sailors at sea in this hands-on session.
+Discover more about the ill-fated voyage and the dangers faced by ships and sailors at sea.

 Group size: Up to 35 pupils – you can book more than one session

-This workshop and trail can be used to support the Bristol Plays Music curriculum: Air and Water.
+This workshop l can be used to support the Bristol Plays Music curriculum: Air and Water.
 We are happy to incorporate music you have been studying in school, so please contact us to include these in your session.

 This workshop also supports Artsmark Award criteria: pupil engagement, range of offer, values and ethos, partnerships and local cultural visit.
 To make the most of your visit why not listen and learn the sea shanty ‘Yeave Ho’ used in this workshop.